Wolverhampton Ring Road

 The A4150 Wolverhampton Inner Ring Road is a ring road that encircles the city centre of Wolverhampton in the West Midlands, England.
 The circumference of the road is around 2.1 mi.
 Technically, the route is listed as an "Inner Ring Road", although only a tiny section of the "Outer Ring Road" was ever constructed with only one of the two designed carriageways built.
 A second carriageway was built in 2017 along a short stretch between Patshull Avenue and Stafford Road.
-The section of outer ring road is called Wobaston Road and classified as U119.
+The section of outer ring road is called Wobaston Road and locally classified by Wolverhampton City Council as U119.

 Sections

 It is divided into seven sections, between seven junctions with nearly all of the main routes into the city.
 The seven sections are all named after saints (e.g. "Ring Road St John's").
 Originally the names chosen referred to nearby churches; however, with one section still to be built, it was noticed that St George, St Andrew and St Patrick (the patron saints of England, Scotland and Ireland respectively) were included, but St David (of Wales) was not.
 Thus the final section was named after St David, but not for any local reason.
 At the time there was a call for it to be named St. James after the church and square which once occupied the site.

 Clockwise from the south-west corner, the sections are as follows: